The-Marcy-Lab-School-Assignments/swe-sr-6-2-Nakuziri/README.md

 - Preorder Traversal (Root → Left → Right)
 - Visit the current node first, then traverse the left subtree, and finally the right subtree.
-- A comparison I came saw that I liked was "Deal with current first, then children."
+- A comparison I came saw that I liked was "Deal with current first, then Leafren."
 - Traversal Order: A B D E C F

 > Implemetation of Preorder Traversal